 The Company is subject to risks and uncertainties common to companies in the biotechnology industry, including, but not limited to, development by competitors of new technological innovations, dependence on key personnel, protection of proprietary technology, compliance with government regulations, the impact of the COVID-19 coronavirus, and the ability to secure additional capital to fund operations.
 The Company expects to incur significant expenses and operating losses for the foreseeable future as it seeks regulatory approval and pursues commercialization of any approved product candidates.
 In addition, if the Company obtains marketing approval for any of its current or future product candidates, it would incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 These efforts require significant amounts of additional capital, adequate personnel and infrastructure, and extensive compliance-reporting capabilities.
 Even if the Company's development efforts are successful, it is uncertain when, if ever, the Company will realize significant revenue from product sales.
-The Company may need to seek additional funding through public or private financings, debt financing or collaboration.
 If the Company determines it requires but is unable to obtain funding, the Company could be required to delay, reduce, or eliminate research and development programs, product portfolio expansion, or future commercialization efforts, which could adversely affect its business prospects.

 In accordance with Accounting Standards Update ("ASU") 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern (Subtopic 205-40), the Company has evaluated whether there are conditions and events, considered in the aggregate, that raise substantial doubt about the Company's ability to continue as a going concern within one year after the date that the condensed consolidated financial statements are issued.
 The Company has financed its growth and operations through a combination of funds generated from revenues, the issuance of convertible preferred stock and common stock, finance leases, bank borrowings, bank borrowings with warrants and the issuance of convertible notes and warrants.
+Since inception, the Company has incurred recurring losses, including net loss of \$15.9. million for the three months ended March 31, 2022 and the Company had an accumulated deficit of \$325.5 million as of

+March 31, 2022.
+The Company expects to continue to generate operating losses for the foreseeable future and anticipates that cash and cash equivalents will be sufficient to fund operations and remain in compliance with financial covenants into 2024.

-Since inception, the Company has incurred recurring losses, including net loss of \$23.0 million for the the nine months ended September 30, 2021 and the Company had an accumulated deficit of \$298.0 million as of September 30, 2021.
-The Company expects to continue to generate operating losses for the foreseeable future.
-As of the issuance date of the September 30, 2021 condensed consolidated financial statements, the Company expects that its cash and cash equivalents will be sufficient to fund its operating expenses and capital expenditure requirements for at least 12 months from the issuance date of these unaudited interim condensed consolidated financial statements.
-The accompanying unaudited interim condensed consolidated financial statements have been prepared on the basis of continuity of operations, realization of assets, and the satisfaction of liabilities and commitments in the ordinary course of business.
+Therefore, as of the issuance date of the condensed consolidated financial statements for the three months ended March 31, 2022, the Company expects that its cash and cash equivalents will be sufficient to fund its operating expenses and capital expenditure requirements for at least twelve months from the issuance date of these unaudited interim condensed consolidated financial statements.